Festivals & Events

 Gorgeous wooden floats

-During the Seihakusai Dekayama Festival, volunteers of the city pull three giant floats with large thick ropes, each from a different district of Nanao, to the town center.
+During the Seihakusai Dekayama Festival, teams of young men called "wakashu" pull three Dekayama giant floats with large thick ropes, each from a different district of Nanao, to the town center.
 The floats are flamboyantly decorated, and the upper part of the floats display scenes from famous Kabuki theater plays.
-You can even lend a hand and help pull these massive structures.
+You can even lend a hand and pull the Dekayama.

 Nimble movement and fun festivities